allenai/ike/src/main/scala/org/allenai/dictionary/ml/README.md

 4. QueryEvaluator.scala defines the evaluation functions to use.
 5. TokenizedQuery.scala breaks queries into sequences of smaller queries as a preprocessing step.
-7. HitAnalyzer.scala preprocesses Hits by calculating their labels and grouping the tokens within each hit so that they can be used by queryop.OpGenerator
+7. HitAnalyzer.scala preprocesses Hits by calculating their labels and grouping the tokens within each hit so that they can be used by queryop.
 6. QuerySuggester.scala glues these pieces together and implements the actual beam search.
 7. QueryGeneralizer.scala is used to decide ways in which query-tokens can be generalized, we use this when building a sample for broadening queries.